Generic drug: Economics

 Large pharmaceutical companies often spend millions protecting their patents from generic competition.
 Apart from litigation, they may reformulate a drug or license a subsidiary (or another company) to sell generics under the original patent.
 Generics sold under license from the patent holder are known as authorized generics.
 Generic drugs are usually sold for significantly lower prices than their branded equivalents and at lower profit margins.
 One reason for this is that competition increases among producers when a drug is no longer protected by patents.
 Generic companies incur fewer costs in creating generic drugs—only the cost of manufacturing, without the costs of drug discovery and drug development—and are therefore able to maintain profitability at a lower price.
 The prices are often low enough for users in less-prosperous countries to afford them.
-For example, Thailand has imported millions of doses of a generic version of the blood-thinning drug Plavix (used to help prevent heart attacks) from India, the leading manufacturer of generic drugs, at a cost of US$0.03 per dose.

 Generic drug companies may also receive the benefit of the previous marketing efforts of the brand-name company, including advertising, presentations by drug representatives, and distribution of free samples.
 Many drugs introduced by generic manufacturers have already been on the market for a decade or more and may already be well known to patients and providers, although often under their branded name.

 India is a leading country in the world's generic drugs market, exporting US$20.0 billion worth of drugs in the 2019–20 (April–March) year.
-India exports generic drugs to the United States and the European Union. also the according to market research community the Global Generic Drugs Market was evaluated US$465.96 million in 2021 and is expected to rise with a CAGR of 5.5% from 2022- 2028 during the forecast period.
+India exports generic drugs to the United States and the European Union.
+Also according to the market research community the Global Generic Drugs Market was evaluated US$465.96 million in 2021 and is expected to rise with a CAGR of 5.5% from 2022–2028 during the forecast period.
 In the United Kingdom, generic drug pricing is controlled by the government's reimbursement rate.
 The price paid by pharmacists and doctors is determined mainly by the number of license holders, the sales value of the original brand, and the ease of manufacture.
 A typical price decay graph will show a "scalloped" curve, which usually starts at the brand-name price on the day of generic launch and then falls as competition intensifies.
 After some years, the graph typically flattens out at approximately 20% of the original brand price.
 In about 20% of cases, the price "bounces": Some license holders withdraw from the market when the selling price dips below their cost of goods, and the price then rises for a while until the license holders re-enter the market with new stock.
 The NHS spent about £4.3 billion on generic medicines in 2016–17.
 In 2012, 84 percent of prescriptions in the US were filled with generic drugs, and in 2014, the use of generic drugs in the United States led to US$254 billion in health care savings.